soungofmusic/BookRecomendation/README.md

 - **Dark Mode**: Comfortable reading experience in any lighting condition
 - **Responsive Design**: Seamless experience across all devices
 - **Library Finder**: Find recommended books in libraries near you
+- **Pagination**: Load more recommendations as you explore with the "Load More" feature
 - **Accessibility**: Full keyboard navigation and screen reader support

 ## 🛠 Tech Stack